xavgru12/function_analysis/README.md

 ## UML

 Class diagrams of the script's design are created using drawio and saved in /docs.
+Here is a link to drawio's website: https://app.diagrams.net/

 ## Input
 Inside /data, there are three CSV files for training functions, ideal functions and test values.